HannyOM/myRAG/README.md

 # REQUIREMENTS:

+NOTE: For any installation you do not know yet, please check YouTube for a video tutorial on how to install it.

 You should have installed:

 - Python 3.13.2
 - Visual Studio Code
-- Ollama (for utilizing a language model).
+- Ollama (for utilizing a language model)
-- Llama 3.2 model
+- Llama 3.2 model (or any model efficient for your laptop/PC)
-- nomic-embed-text model (for embedding).
+- nomic-embed-text model (for embedding)

-  Note: For any installation you do not know yet, please check YouTube for a video tutorial on how to install it.

 # PROCESS: